 Additional information on the law on maternity leave and pay for NHS employers.
 To be read in conjunction with the general information on the law on pregnancy and maternity leave and pay.

-The law on maternity pay and maternity allowance, including employees eligible for statutory maternity pay, notice and evidence required from the employee for statutory maternity pay purposes, and keeping-in-touch days and statutory maternity pay.
+The law on maternity pay and maternity allowance, including employees eligible for statutory maternity pay (SMP), notice and evidence required from the employee for statutory maternity pay purposes, keeping-in-touch days and recovery of statutory maternity pay.

 Additional information on the law on maternity pay and maternity allowance for local authority employers, including Green Book provisions.
 To be read in conjunction with the general information on the law on maternity pay and maternity allowance.